Note: Routine church activities now are curtailed due to health warnings. We will update events and opportunities as soon as restrictions are lifted.

 Join Our Ministry

 How we pray and serve involves deeply personal choices.
 But whatever our journey looks like, prayer and service always are related.
 How?
-Prayer often leads us to understand our own shortcomings, then the need to accept God’s Love and Mercy, and then seeing the needs of others.
+Prayer often leads us to understand our own shortcomings, the need to accept God’s Love and Mercy, and then seeing the needs of others.
 Action without prayer can become busy-ness: prayer without action can remain self-centered.
-Please join us in prayer AND ministry however you may feel called!
+Please join us in prayer AND our ministries however you may feel called!

 Please review our ministries below, and say…” COUNT ME IN” to help in the areas that you feel you can make a difference.